-- ✓ The NMSU team members responsible for the different activities were in frequent longdistance communication with their BRDC counterparts. - ✓ Libbin and Bailey completed plans for a working field trip to Jordan during January 2 through 12, 2009.
-They will establish new experiments, conduct evaluations, and plan public presentations of work progress at both the Tal Ramah and Ghrain (Al Muraygha) sites.
-During this visit, Libbin and Bailey plan to meet with BRDC, Royal Botanical Gardens, Al al- Bayt University, and University of Jordan.
+- ✓ The NMSU team members responsible for the different activities were in frequent longdistance communication with their BRDC counterparts. - ✓ Libbin and Bailey traveled to Jordan on January 2 through 12, 2009.
+They established two new experiments, conducted evaluations, and planned public presentations of work progress at both the Tal Ramah and Ghrain (Al Muraygha) sites.
+During this visit, Libbin and Bailey met with BRDC, Royal Botanical Gardens, Al al- Bayt University, and University of Jordan.

-Activities Planned for the January 1 - March 31, 2009 Quarter
+Activities Planned for the April 1 - June 30, 2009 Quarter Fiber Arts Activities: